jerryajay/ExperimentWithTessaract/README.md

 ﻿1.
 Create a default console application.
+Make sure that it is .net framework rather than a console app.
 2. Then, inside the Main function, add the code (you would have to change the path according to the username of your system.):

 var testImagePath = "C:\\Users\\jerry\\source\\repos\\ExperimentWithTessaract\\phototest.tif";